JelleZijlstra/taxonomy/docs/biblio/rueppell.md

 that contain birds.
 They write that the work was published in 20 parts ("Lieferungen" or "Hefte") of 6 plates each (almost consistent with the total of 119 plates), and each plate was issued together with the corresponding text.
 They refer to various earlier sources, but these were also focused on birds only.
-I have seen {Aves Ethiopia-Rueppell nomenclature.pdf} but not the other sources cited.
+I have seen {Aves_Ethiopia-Rueppell_nomenclature.pdf} but not the other sources cited.
 This paper indicates that parts 5, 7, 8, and 14 were examined in the original wrappers.

 {Placentalia S Africa (Meester et al. 1986).pdf} p.
-1 writes "J. E. Hill (in litt.) kindly provided us with ... unpublished notes by T. C. S. Morrison-Scott, giving the dates ofCretzschmar's descriptions of mammals in Rüppell: _Atlas zu der Reise im nördlichen Afrika_."
+1 writes "J. E. Hill (in litt.) kindly provided us with ... unpublished notes by T. C. S. Morrison-Scott, giving the dates of Cretzschmar's descriptions of mammals in Rüppell: _Atlas zu der Reise im nördlichen Afrika_."

 Other secondary sources were less helpful but are listed here for completeness.
 {Library-BMNH catalog 2.pdf} p.
-612 merely recounts the imprint dates. {Mammalia Australia (Jackson & Groves 2015).pdf} cites the mammal section to 1826–1831 but gives no details.
+612 merely recounts the imprint dates.
+{Mammalia+Australia+(Jackson+&+Groves+2015).pdf} cites the mammal section to 1826–1831 but gives no details.

 Sherborn's reference to "Isis" is {Vertebrata-Rueppell review (Isis).pdf}, an anonymous review of the work up to 1829, including a very useful list of parts and the plates they